TPEs: What is the Main Component of TPEs?

 • TPEs containing SBS can perform at temperatures as low as -50°C

-With the ability to tailor various properties, TPEs are poised for diverse applications in the foreseeable future.
+With the ability to tailor various properties, Thermoplastic Elastomers (TPEs) are poised for diverse applications in the foreseeable future.